madfish-solutions/quipuswap-core-v2/test/test.md

     - ✅ should calculate cumulative prices and update last block timestamp in time of swap - 1;
     - ✅ should calculate cumulative prices and update last block timestamp in time of liquidity divestment;
     - ✅ should calculate cumulative prices and update last block timestamp in time of swap - 2.

-44. `integration_tests`:

-    - ❌ should launch exchange, invest liquidity, swap, divest all liquidity and call launch exchange one more time successfully;
-    - ❌ should not deploy a new TEZ store in time of a second launch of an TOK/TEZ exchange;
-    - ❌ should launch exchange, swap and invest in correct proportion;
-    - ❌ should divest all liquidity, invest one more time and vote;
-    - ❌

 ## Auction